abhiTronix/vidgear/docs/gears/streamgear/rtfm/usage.md

     * There's a audio device with named `"Microphone (USB2.0 Camera)"` connected to your windows machine.

-??? tip "Using `-audio` attribute on different OS platforms"
+??? tip "Using devices with `-audio` attribute on different OS platforms"

     === "On Windows"